cailllev/APFEL/README.md

 # OWN - File Encription
 ## Description
 Uses RSA Algorithm to encript files.
 No private key is needed tho, only a password.
-The password is transformed to a bigger (prime) number, this is then used as the decripter (d).
+The password is transformed to a bigger (prime) number, this is then used as the decriptor (d).

 ## Usage
 ```python3 file_encriptor.py -h```